Project60/org.project60.banking/docs/user-guide.md

 when selecting *Review Statement* or *Review Transaction* on the overview pages, only transactions that can not be processed automatically will be shown for manual reconciliation.

+## CiviBanking Dashboard

+CiviBanking provides a dashboard view accessible in the CiviBanking navigation menu, showing an overview of imported/processed bank statements per account and statistics for the current and previous calendar year, and in total, grouped by transaction status (New, Suggestions, Processed, Ignored).

+This overview is useful for checking with transactions pending to be reviewed or processed, reminding you to complete these tasks, so that your CiviCRM database is up-to-date with your bank account statements.